For sportstats home

 method.
 It appeared especially odd because, with the scores tied, Pakistan

 made no attempt to score from the last five balls, bowled by Dodemaide .
+Presumably they knew that they were ‘ahead’,

-a wicket fell off the second last ball.
-Abdul Qadir faced the last ball and
+but it almost came unstuck when a wicket fell off the second last ball.
+Abdul

-padded it away.
-A wicket here would have tied the game in wickets as well as
+Qadir faced the last ball and padded it away.
+A wicket here would have tied

-Pakistan won. ******** India had a remarkable win in the recent Kanpur
+but it was given not out, and so Pakistan won. ******** India had a remarkable win in the recent Kanpur

 Test, coming after more than two days were washed out.
 It was the first time